 Contact an Appleton criminal defense attorney as soon as you can to determine the best strategy for fighting the charge.
 Depending on the type and severity of the charge, it could be easiest for you to simply pay the fine and move on with your life.
 But for charges that can stay on your record and potentially impact your future, consider testifying in court to have the charge amended or dismissed.
 The prosecutor must provide evidence to demonstrate that you violated the ordinance.
 A lack of evidence or a lack of probable cause to charge you with the violation can invalidate the charge.
 Remember, the burden of proof lies with the prosecution.

-Although an ordinance violation might not seem like a big deal, the truth is that having one or more ordinance violations on your record can lead to fines and jail time.
+Although an ordinance violation might not seem like a big deal, the truth is that having one or more ordinance violation on your record can lead to fines and jail time.
 If you are facing an ordinance violation charge, do not simply accept it – fight the charge with an experienced criminal defense lawyer.
-Contact our team of criminal lawyers at Hammett, Bellin & Oswald, LLC today to schedule your initial consultation with a member of our firm.
+Contact our team online or call 920-202-8872 today to schedule your initial consultation with a member of our team of criminal lawyers